labscript-suite/labscript-devices/docs/source/devices/prawnblaster.rst

 * Pseudoclock 2 output: GPIO 13
 * Pseudoclock 3 output: GPIO 15
 * External Triggeer input: GPIO 0
-* External Clocl input: GPIO 20
+* External Clock input: GPIO 20

 Note that signal cable grounds should be connected to the digital grounds of the Pico for proper operation.